 And if you have no further questions, send me your details and, once we have agreed on a budget, I can start tracing your family tree for you!

-These are some of the testimonials I have received from satisfied clients
+These are some of the numerous testimonials I have received from satisfied clients over the years

 ‘I have received your packet containing my family history information and your final report.
 I wish to tell you that I am very happy with the service you have provided.
 You are professional, thorough, and provide a very pleasing written analysis of your findings.
 Your communications are timely and informative.
 I must confess that I was initially very apprehensive about conducting business in this manner, via email over the internet.
 However, having completed this phase of my research, I would strongly recommend you to anyone who was interested in retaining your services’.